rrsg2020/paper/paper.md

 # Summary

 We present the results of the ISMRM 2020 joint Reproducible Research and Quantitative MR study groups reproducibility challenge on T<sub>1</sub> mapping in phantom and human brain.
 T<sub>1</sub> mapping, a widely used quantitative MRI technique, exhibits inconsistent tissue-specific values across protocols, sites, and vendors.
 The challenge aimed to assess the reliability of an independently-implemented image acquisition protocol using inversion recovery in a standardized phantom and healthy human brains.
 Participants acquired T<sub>1</sub> mapping data from MRIs of three manufacturers at 3T, resulting in 38 phantom datasets and 56 datasets from healthy human subjects.
 The robust imaging protocol and fitting algorithm demonstrated good reproducibility in both phantom and human brain T<sub>1</sub> measurements.
 However, variations in implementation led to higher variance in reported values compared to intra-submission variability.
-This challenge resulted in the creation of a comprehensive open database of T<sub>1</sub> mapping acquisitions, accessible at osf.io/ywc9g/, and an interactive dashboard at https://rrsg2020.dashboards.neurolibre.org for wider community access and engagement.
+This challenge resulted in the creation of a comprehensive open database of T<sub>1</sub> mapping acquisitions, accessible at [osf.io/ywc9g/](https://osf.io/ywc9g/), and an [interactive dashboard](https://rrsg2020.db.neurolibre.org) for wider community access and engagement.

 # Statement of need

 T<sub>1</sub> mapping is a widely used quantitative MRI technique that provides valuable information about tissue properties.
 However, the field faces a significant challenge due to the inconsistency of tissue-specific T<sub>1</sub> values across different imaging protocols, sites, and vendors.
 This inconsistency hampers the comparability and reliability of T<sub>1</sub> measurements, limiting their utility in both research and clinical applications.
 To address this critical issue, the ISMRM Reproducible Research study group (RRSG) and Quantitative MR study group (qMRSG) collaborated to launch the T<sub>1</sub> mapping reproducibility challenge.

 The primary objective of the challenge was to investigate whether independently-implemented image acquisition protocols at multiple centers could reliably measure T<sub>1</sub> using inversion recovery in a standardized phantom and in the brains of healthy volunteers.
-By evaluating the reproducibility of a well-established T<sub>1</sub> mapping protocol and fitting algorithm from a reputable publication (Barral et al., 2010), the challenge aimed to identify sources of variability and establish best practices for achieving consistent and accurate T<sub>1</sub> measurements.
+By evaluating the reproducibility of a well-established T<sub>1</sub> mapping protocol and fitting algorithm from a reputable publication [@barral], the challenge aimed to identify sources of variability and establish best practices for achieving consistent and accurate T<sub>1</sub> measurements.

 A diverse group of participants was invited to acquire T<sub>1</sub> mapping data on a standard ISMRM/NIST phantom and/or in healthy human brains using MRI scanners from three different manufacturers (Siemens, GE, Philips) operating at 3T, with one submission acquired at 0.35T.
 To enhance reproducibility and transparency, data submission, pipeline development, and analysis were conducted using open-source platforms.
 For participants collecting data at multiple sites, both inter-submission and intra-submission comparisons were performed by selecting one dataset per submission.